japaric-archived/rust-everywhere/README.md

 The current CI configuration builds, tests and generates binary releases for the following targets:

-- `arm-unknown-linux-gnueabihf`. **WARNING** Experimental target.
-Tests are executed using qemu user emulation, but this approach may have problems when too many threads are spawned.
-Also, by the next Rust stable release, this target will be replaced by `armv7-unknown-linux-gnueabihf`.
+- `armv7-unknown-linux-gnueabihf`. **WARNING** Experimental target.
+Tests are executed using qemu user emulation, but this approach has problems when too many threads are spawned.
 - `i686-apple-darwin` (32-bit OSX)
 - `i686-pc-windows-gnu` (32-bit Windows, MinGW)
 - `i686-pc-windows-msvc` (32-bit Windows, MSVC)